 Browse a fascinating array of images and objects that reflect aspects of 20th- and 21st-century life in Victoria in our ‘Yesterday & today' online gallery.

-Ned Kelly's famous suit of armour is currently off display, and will feature in the new Victoria Gallery exhibition, scheduled to open in 2019.
+Ned Kelly's famous suit of armour is currently off display, and will feature in the new Victoria Gallery exhibition, scheduled to open in late spring 2019.

 But the armour is just one of the Library's many Kelly-related treasures.
 Items on display in The changing face of Victoria exhibition include the Jerilderie letter, in which Kelly's uniquely potent turn of phrase is evident, and the bushranger's death mask.